FlightPHP Session - Lightweight File-Based Session Handler

 Technical Details

 • Encryption: Uses AES-256-CBC with a random IV per session write when an encryption_key is provided.
+Encryption works for both JSON and PHP serialization modes.

 • Garbage Collection: Implements PHP’s SessionHandlerInterface::gc() to clean up expired sessions.